codingmster1/codingmster1/README.md

-- 👋 Hi, I’m @codingmster1 and I currently know HTML, CSS, JS, and React.
+- 👋 Hi, I’m @codingmster1 and my current tech stack is HTML, CSS, JS, React, NextJS and Firebase.
 I run all my projects on Linux on VM.
 - 👀 I’m interested in App and web development
 - 🌱 I’m currently learning Full stack Development, from the Front-end Simplified bootcamp and The Odin Project.
 - 💞️ I’m looking to collaborate on various web dev projects